jspreddy/HotCatz/README.md

 2. Server code should be only what is needed for the app without an unnecessarily complicated architecture design.

 3. Design of the page matches original design as closely as possible.

+4. Overall, the site is bug free (WARNING: we will try to break it to see how this holds up).